Proof of the Caratheodory Conjecture: Mean Curvature Flow of Compact Spacelike Submanifolds

 while

-The result then follows by a suitable modification of Lemma 4.5 of Ecker and Huisken \cite{EaH}. \end{pf}
+The result then follows by a suitable modification of Lemma 4.5 of Ecker and Huisken \cite{EaH}. \end{proof}

-\begin{Thm} Let $\Sigma_0$ be a smooth compact n-dimensional spacelike submanifold of an $n+m$ dimensional manifold ${\mathbb M}$ satisfying the timelike curvature condition.
-Then there exists a unique family $f_s(\Sigma)$ of smooth compact $n$-dimensional spacelike submanifolds satisfying the initial value problem (\ref{e:mcf}) on an interval $0\leq s< s_0$.
-Moreover, if $f_s(\Sigma)$ remains in a smooth compact region of ${\mathbb M}$ as $s\rightarrow s_0$, the solution can be extended beyond $s_0$. \end{Thm} \begin{pf} Having bounded the second fundamental form in Proposition \ref{p:bdsff}, bounds on the higher derivatives and hence long-time existence, follow from standard parabolic bootstrapping arguments as in \cite{EaH}. \end{pf}
+\begin{Thm} Let $\Sigma_0$ be a smooth compact $n$-dimensional spacelike submanifold of an $n+m$ dimensional manifold ${\mathbb M}$ with indefinite metric ${\mathbb G}$ satisfying the timelike curvature condition.
+Then there exists a unique family $f_s(\Sigma)$ of smooth compact $n$-dimensional spacelike submanifolds satisfying the initial value problem {\bf I.V.P.} on an interval $0\leq s< s_0$.
+Moreover, if $f_s(\Sigma)$ remains in a smooth compact region of ${\mathbb M}$ as $s\rightarrow s_0$, the solution can be extended beyond $s_0$. \end{Thm} \begin{proof} The flow is a quasilinear parabolic system and therefore short time existence follows from linear Schauder estimates and the implicit function theorem.
+In the case where $n=m=2$, ${\mathbb M}=TS^2$ and we impose boundary conditions, short-time existence is established in detail in Theorem \ref{t:ste}.